 In 1808 Tecumseh made his first trip to Canada and met with the British military.
 In 1809 he travelled to the Seneca and Wyandots in Ohio and the Six Nations in New York, trying to establish a united First Nations confederacy.
 This was difficult as there were many cultural and language differences among the tribes.

-After Governor William Henry Harrison of Indiana Territory made a big land grab of native hunting grounds, contrary to an earlier promise, Tecumseh retaliated by throwing his support to the British in 1810.
+After Governor William Henry Harrison of Indiana Territory made a big land grab of Indigenous hunting grounds, contrary to an earlier promise, Tecumseh retaliated by throwing his support to the British in 1810.
 The threat of war was already in the air.

 Tecumseh was humanitarian and did not torture his prisoners.
 During the War of 1812 the British gave him a uniform to wear and he led troops in four major battles, including the Siege of Detroit where he fought with Isaac Brock.
-In October 1813, he changed from his army uniform to native buckskins before the Battle of the Thames at Moraviantown (present-day Thamesville, Ontario).
+In October 1813, he changed from the British army uniform to his own buckskins before the Battle of the Thames at Moraviantown (present-day Thamesville, Ontario).
 Perhaps he sensed a different outcome this time.
 He died in that battle at the age of 45 after he was captured by the Americans and flayed.
 His skin was collected by some of the American soldiers - a gruesome souvenir.